 If you are struggling with difficult emotions, it is best to reach out and talk to someone—a friend who has welcomed a rainbow baby, a support group, your partner, your doctor, or a therapist.

-After the birth of your rainbow baby, you may have a desire to do something special to honor the loss of your angel baby while celebrating your new baby.
-There are many ways you can do this.
-Here are some suggestions.
+After the birth of your rainbow baby, you may have a desire to do something special to honor the loss that came before while celebrating your new baby.
+There are many ways you can do this, but a few suggestions are:

 Another way to honor your angel baby and celebrate your rainbow baby is by having a photoshoot.
 Many parents of a rainbow baby have a special photoshoot full of color.
-Often they use the rainbow concept of a rainbow as the inspiration for their photoshoot.
+Often they use the rainbow concept as inspiration.
 They may put the baby in the “clouds” at the end of the rainbow, dress them in rainbow colors, or wrap them in a rainbow blanket.

-Look for a photographer who you feel comfortable with or specializes in these photos.
-You may have a lot of emotion during the photoshoot.
-Having a photographer understand the importance of these photos and why it means so much to you may help you feel more comfortable.
+Look for a photographer who you feel comfortable with or one who specializes in these types of photos.
+You may have a lot of emotions during the photoshoot.
+Having a photographer who understands the importance of these photos and why they mean so much to you may help you feel more comfortable.

 Make a Donation